proplot-dev/proplot/docs/showcase.rst

 .. image:: showcase/showcase_116_0.png
-   :width: 733px
+   :width: 652px
-   :height: 314px
+   :height: 287px

 Cyclic colormaps are also easy to modify.
-Just use the ``shift`` argument to `~proplot.colortools.Colormap` to rotate the colors in your map.
-This will throw an error if the colormap is not recognized as cyclic; if you’d like to shift colors for an on-the-fly colormap, make sure to use ``cyclic=True`` to designate it so.
+Just pass the ``shift`` argument to `~proplot.colortools.Colormap` to rotate the colors in your map.

 .. code:: ipython3